 Or maybe your partner is afraid of emotional intimacy, fearing he may lose himself if he opens up to you and reveals his inner world and deeper feelings.

-Whatever the reason for the emotional detachment, you need to understand what's happening and recognize the signs of detachment so you can figure out your next steps.
+Whatever the reason for the emotional detachment, you need to understand what's happening and recognize the signs of emotional detachment so you can figure out your next steps.

 Here are 15 signs of emotional detachment in your relationship: